PLEASE DO NOT VISIT THE SANCTUARY WITHOUT AN APPOINTMENT, THANK YOU.

 Summer is finally here across the country.

-Don't forget to provide a dry, cozy, shelter, shade and plenty of water for all of your pets.
-Even in a cold climate it can be hot in the sun!
-And in a hot climate it can be cold at night.
+Don't forget to provide a dry, cozy, shelter, shade, a sunny area and plenty of water for all of your pets.
+Even in the summer it can be cold at night!
 So a good shelter is always appreciated by all your critters.

 Best Friends' Article on the Ironwood Pig Sanctuary